Rabbits - An Introduction

 So you have a new rabbit, or are looking at welcoming a rabbit into your family.
 Doing your research first/early on - before welcoming a bun into your family, is wise and sensible because rabbits are complex creatures who are often difficult to manage and are potentially very expensive to keep.

 Whilst a rabbit may be seen as a ‘cheap/affordable’ pet because they don’t cost a lot to buy, this is far from the truth.
-For example -vaccinations and desexing; which are both essential, are rarely mentioned by pet shops and many breeders.
+For example -vaccinations and desexing; which are both essential, and up-to-date/humane housing requirements are rarely mentioned by pet shops and breeders.
+The Real Cost of Being Owned by a Rabbit is a good place to start to gain an understanding of just what it takes to care for a rabbit/s properly.

 Unfortunately these same pet shops and breeders also sell same sex pairs to unsuspecting customers who (very admirably) want to avoid unwanted litters.
 Sadly, this approach - whilst avoiding one problem, creates another.
-Same sex pairs are not to be recommended as even when desexed the rabbits; once they mature, will start fighting often with horrendous outcomes - a dead or seriously injured rabbit/s, huge vet bills and two rabbits which are no longer bonded and cannot live together safely.
+Same sex pairs are not to be recommended because even when desexed, the rabbits; once they mature, will start fighting often with horrendous outcomes - a dead or seriously injured rabbit/s, huge vet bills and two rabbits which are no longer bonded and cannot live together safely.
+The Perils of Same Sex Rabbit Pairings - Getting it right, from the very start.

 Rabbit husbandry can also be challenging and the death rate of young rabbits is high due to lack of education, knowledge and appropriate care.
-This is why we always recommend adopting a bonded and desexed adult Male/Female pair if you are a first time rabbit owner.
+This is why we always recommend adopting a bonded, desexed adult Male/Female pair from a rescue if you are a first time rabbit owner.

 Illness is another area that can be very difficult to understand for a new rabbit owner.
 Rabbits are quite fragile and are also a prey animal so they will not let you see that they are sick.
 By the time it is noticed that the rabbit is unwell, it is a serious emergency.
 You can’t wait and see how it is in the morning, it needs veterinary care ASAP and this is often after hours.

-‘The Real Cost of Being Owned by a Rabbit’ is the best place to start to gain an understanding of just what it takes to care for a rabbit/s properly.
-The next section you should look at is Housing Guidelines, which will help you appreciate the kind of housing and space that a rabbit requires.
-This is VERY different to that which most people commonly think is acceptable.
+Despite hutches being sold in pet shops as appropriate housing, for a rabbit, living in a hutch is akin to living in a prison cell and is not humane in any way.
+So, the next file you should read is Housing Guidelines, which will help you appreciate the kind of housing and space that a rabbit requires 24/7.
+This is very different to that which most people commonly think is acceptable.
 In fact, rabbits need as much room as a dog in order to be happy and healthy.

 ... so grab a cuppa and have a read of and view the following...